Outcry over Mariupol maternity hospital bombing ‘pathetic’, Russia says

 The Russian foreign minister has dismissed outcry over the deadly bombing of a maternity and children’s hospital in Mariupol as “pathetic”.

-At least three people - including a six-year-old - are reported to have been killed and 17 others injured in the attack on Wednesday, which has been widely condemed as a war crime.
+At least three people - including a six-year-old - are reported to have been killed and 17 others injured in the attack on Wednesday, which has been widely condemned as a war crime.

-Images showed pregant woman being carried through rubble after the site was destroyed in the air strikes.
+Images showed pregnant woman being carried through rubble after the site was destroyed in the air strikes.
 Ukrainian authorities said one of the injured was a woman in labour.

 On Thursday, Sergei Lavrov was asked in a press conference how Russia could justify the bombing.